 It is very hard to sum up what the city is in a single world.
 However, I believe that circus is the best one to describe Berlin.
 Apart from the endless colorful and striking aspects these two places have in common, Berlin reminds me of a circus, as the latter has always been a place of acceptance and respect towards creatures that stand out for the one or the other reason.
 Everybody is welcome there regardless of their story, their past or present.

 Very few cities can boast such a variety of beautiful, relatable and wild facets, like Berlin.
 I can go out on the street, however I please and nobody will look at me funny, not because this great big city is rife with anonymity and indifference, but because Berlin stands for respect to the very essence of human nature.
 It constantly reminds me of the great potential that there is inside each and every one of us as well as the liberty to put it out there for the entire world to see.

-If there is a currently a video, that encapsulates exactly this, it would be the following teaser for the upcoming party of the House of Red Doors, that celebrates its first birthday January 26th at Wilde Renate.
+If there is a currently a video, that encapsulates exactly this, it would be the following teaser for the party of the House of Red Doors, that happens regularly at Wilde Renate.

 What is Berlin for you?

 Have you ever been one of those people who have contemplated quite a few times what dream ability they would like to have in a utopian, perfect world, where surreal is a synonym to possible?
 Personally, I would love to be able to fly and see everything from above.
 It would help me realize to the fullest how little each of us is in comparison to the entire world and how we often tend to think that we are the center of it.